Winter in France

 Beaujolais Nouveau Celebrations

-Beginning at the strike of midnight on the 3rd Thursday of every November, France welcomes the arrival of the Beaujolais Nouveau for the year with celebrations that start at midnight and last into the early morning hours.
-Cafes, wine bars and bistros in many of the cities stay open late into the night for revelers who can’t wait to get their hand’s on this year’s vintage.
+Beginning at the strike of midnight on the 3rd Thursday of every November, France welcomes the arrival of the Beaujolais Nouveau for the year with celebrations that start at midnight and last well into the following day.
+Cafes, wine bars and bistros in many of the cities stay open late into the night for revelers who can’t wait to get their hands on this year’s new wine.

 >>Read more about the Beaujolais Nouveau Festival

-For four days surrounding December 8, France’s second largest city, Lyon lights up with large scale light installations and little candle lamps throughout the streets.
-With public buildings light up in intricate designs in an array of colors by well-known artists and architects and private homes and streets lined with paper bag lamps, the city is transformed into a an illuminated urban spectacle.
-The festival attracts 4 million spectators to the city and along with being a witness to the spectacular lighting installations, there are also a variety of celebrations in honor of the festival des lumieres.
+For four days surrounding December 8, France’s second largest city, Lyon, lights up.
+With public buildings lit up in intricate designs in an array of colors by well-known artists and architects, and private homes and streets lined with paper bag lamps, the city is transformed into an illuminated urban spectacle.
+The festival attracts four million spectators to the city and along with being a witness to the spectacular lighting installations, there are also a variety of celebrations in honor of the Fête des Lumières.

 Shop at the Strasbourg Christmas Market